tomjoht/tomjoht.github.io/_posts/2018/2018-1-02-technical-writing-trends-2018-and-2017-review.md

 What will 2018 bring for the field of tech comm?
 Here's what I think. **In 2018, tech writers will play more cross-functional, interdisciplinary roles in order to establish value as generalists.**

 Let me explain.
 We all know that for the past few decades, technology has been getting more and more specialized.
 Knowledge is becoming more extensive, detailed, and deep.
-The idea of a Renaissance person, one can adeptly navigate across history, science, philosophy, literature, and mathematics, etc. is lost.
+The idea of a Renaissance person, one who can adeptly navigate across history, science, philosophy, literature, and mathematics, etc. is lost.
 Today, scholars and professionals study one specific field, going in depth in a particular detail in the field.
 A 2011 article in the *Harvard Business Review* noted the trend toward "Hyperspecialization," explaining:

 > Just as people in the early days of industrialization saw single jobs (such as a pin maker’s) transformed into many jobs (Adam Smith observed 18 separate steps in a pin factory), we will now see knowledge-worker jobs—salesperson, secretary, engineer—atomize into complex networks of people all over the world performing highly specialized tasks. ([The Big Idea: The Age of Hyperspecialization](https://hbr.org/2011/07/the-big-idea-the-age-of-hyperspecialization))